genomic-medicine-sweden/meta-val/docs/usage.md

 --input '[path to samplesheet file]'
 ```

-genomic-medicine-sweden/meta-val will requires the information given bellow.
+genomic-medicine-sweden/meta-val will require the information given bellow.

 | Column              | Description                                                                                                                               |
 | ------------------- | ----------------------------------------------------------------------------------------------------------------------------------------- |